Tree Condition Survey / Tree Inspection / Tree Risk Assessment

 Trees are widely appreciated and valued for the environmental, social and visual benefits they bring.
 They also bring surprisingly low risks.
 Significantly more people are injured each year by Wheelie Bins (2,200), than by falling trees or branches (55).
 Nevertheless, no tree is without risk.

 Land owners have a legal ‘duty to take reasonable care for the safety of those who may come within the vicinity of a tree.’
-In sites where there are large or numerous trees and high public or semi-public access it is often prudent to fulfil this duty by having a tree survey completed.
+In sites with large or numerous trees and valuable ‘targets’ such as buildings, vehicles or visitors it is advisable to fulfil this duty by having a tree survey completed.

 Our tree survey will identify and evaluate defects, such as unstable roots, cavities, cracks, weak unions, overly extended or exposed branches, decay causing fungi, pests and diseases, or poor tree work.
 We will provide you with a tree report detailing the findings and making recommendations of how to control the risks presented and how urgently that work should be completed.
 The tree report will also advise how often the trees should be re-inspected.

 In this way, a tree survey can prevent damage caused by predictable failures of trees or their branches.
 It can also help to extend the life of a tree by dealing with defects before they cause the tree to fail.

 Depending on the requirements of the site, there are different forms of tree survey.
 These range from a drive-by survey to detailed individual tree inspections.
 Other options to consider include tree tagging and photographing.
 We offer a free no obligation quote, where we will be happy to discuss these requirements and find the best option for your site.